bananabenana/time_weighted_SNV_clusterer/README.md

 If you want to just do all-vs-all based on your manifest file and pre-defined lineage/STs.
 This will be very slow and perform all-vs-all, making many comparisons.
-I feel this is usually unneeded, but in case you want to run it use the `--manifest_all_vs_all` flag
+I feel this is usually unneeded, but in case you want to run it use the `--manifest_all_vs_all` flag.
+This skips the MASH and KNN steps.
 ```bash
 python time_weighted_SNV_clusterer.py \
   --manifest test_data/input/genome_manifest.txt \